geraldtt47/flutter_localizations_practice_app/README.md

 ## 3rd Party Services
 We used the following services for this project:
-1. translate.google.com - Used to translate English to Afrikaans
+1. [Google Translate](https://translate.google.com/) - Used to translate English to Afrikaans
 2. [Locale Code](https://saimana.com/list-of-country-locale-code/) - Used to find locale code, however you can basically google locale codes

 ## How to update and add more content